jverne/jverne.github.io/_drafts/2018-05-02-picoblogging.md

 title: Picoblogging
 tags: null
 ---
 In a fit of pique, I've retired most of my social networking accounts.
-This is partially to encourage more blogging.
-Here is some blogging.
+This is partially to encourage more writing.
+I also have a few projects on the go I should talk about.

+Like, for instance, did you know I'm planning building a modular synth?